Outgrown/outgrown_be/README.md

 # README
 ## Outgrown BE

-A place built for those who pine, to leave pants and shirts from the past behind!
+A marketplace built for those who pine, to leave pants and shirts from the past behind! <br>
-Trade articles of children's clothing with other users who see greater value in useable clothing for their child(ren) over memories of how dirty they had gotten them!
+Trade articles of children's clothing with like minded shoppers who see greater value in obtaining useable clothing for their child(ren) over hoarding piles of stuff that only serve to remind us of how dirty they had made them!

 <a name="readme-top"></a>